-On 17 July 2014 flight MH17 was shot down while flying from Amsterdam to Kuala Lumpur over an area of Ukraine controlled by pro-Russia rebels.
+On 17 July 2014 flight MH17 was shot down while flying from Amsterdam to Kuala Lumpur over an area of Ukraine controlled by Russian forces.
 On board were 283 passengers and 15 crew members.
 Among the passengers were 196 Dutch citizens and victims from nine other countries, including many from Malaysia and Australia.

 The debris of the aircraft was spread out across several kilometres of farmland, with parts of the plane falling down just 50 metres from a nearby village.
 Bodily remains and personal belongings were scattered around the crash site.

 Grabovo, July 17, 2014 - Flight MH17, traveling from Amsterdam to Kuala Lumpur, was shot down by a surface-to-air missile from an area under control of Russian-backed separatists.
 None of the 298 passengers and crew members survived. © Pierre Crom